gschussler/solo-dolo/README.md

 # word-roulette
-Real-time lobby-based game inspired by Scattergories.
+Lobby-based word game with real-time connectivity.
+Inspired by Scattergories and similar online loby-based games such as GarticPhone and Skribbl.io

 Built upon the PERN stack and socket.io

 ### Work-In-Progress